CodingGarden/faqs/README.md

 They are controlled by twitch chat.
 I built it live on stream: https://www.youtube.com/watch?v=onkzhfXJlp0

 You can make the LEDs on the screen change state using "!led (8-digit binary number)".
 1 is on, 0 is off.

+## What are cjClap POGGERS PogU OMEGALUL etc. I see in the chat?

+These are [Better Twitch TV](https://betterttv.com/) or [Frankerfacez](https://www.frankerfacez.com/) emotes!
+You can install a browser extension that renders these types of emotes all across twitch.
+(I use the Frankerfacez extension which has a BTTV addon).

+You can see a list of the Frankerfacez emotes enabled for my channel [here](https://www.frankerfacez.com/channel/codinggarden).

+You can see the list of BTTV emotes enabled for my channel [here](https://betterttv.com/users/5e0c2494d40c477ba4a53b7d).

 ## What are channel points / seedlings?